mitochondrion

 The inner mitochondrial membrane contains more than 100 different polypeptides.
 The protein to phospholipid ratio is very high – more than 3:1 by weight, having about 1 protein for 15 phospholipids.
 The inner membrane is also rich in an unusual phospholipid, cardiolipin, which is usually characteristic of bacterial plasma membranes, and which renders the membrane virtually impermeable.
 This composition, along with other evidence, has led to the assumption that the inner membrane is derived from endosymbiotic prokaryotes.
 The endosymbiotic theory of eukaryotic evolution is now widely accepted.
 Active transport of large molecules across the inner membrane is effected by translocases in the Tim complex.
 Proteins must posssess a NH2 cleavable signal sequence in order to reach the matrix via the Tom and Tim complexes [more].

-cell's plasma membrane and comprises about 50% phospolipids by weight and contains a variety of enzymes.
+In contrast, the outer membrane, which encloses the entire mitochondrion, is similar in composition to the cell's plasma membrane and comprises about 50% phospolipids by weight and contains a variety of enzymes.
 The outer membrane contains integral porin proteins, which contain a channel (2-3nm) that permits passage of molecules up to 10,000 daltons.
 Larger molecules cross the membrane by active transport through the translocase (Tom complex).
 Membranous enzymes carry out activities such as the oxidation of epinephrine (adrenaline), the degradation of tryptophan, and the elongation of fatty acids.

 'Research over the last decade has extended the prevailing view of mitochondria to include functions well beyond the critical bioenergetics role in supplying ATP.
 It is now recognized that mitochondria play a crucial role in cell signaling events, inter-organelle communication, aging, many diseases, cell proliferation and cell death.
 Apoptotic signal transmission to the mitochondria results in the efflux of a number of potential apoptotic regulators to the cytosol that trigger caspase activation and lead to cell destruction.
 Accumulating evidence indicates that the voltage-dependent anion channel (VDAC) is involved in this release of proteins via the outer mitochondrial membrane.
 VDAC in the outer mitochondrial membrane is in a crucial position in the cell, forming the main interface between the mitochondrial and the cellular metabolisms.
 VDAC has been recognized as a key protein in mitochondria-mediated apoptosis since it is the proposed target for the pro- and anti-apoptotic Bcl2-family of proteins and due to its function in the release of apoptotic proteins located in the inter-membranal space (AIF, Endo-G, Smac, cytochrome c).
 The diameter of the VDAC pore is only about 2.6-3 nm, which is insufficient for passage of a folded protein like cytochrome c.
 New work suggests pore formation by homo-oligomers of VDAC or hetero-oligomers composed of VDAC and pro-apoptotic proteins such as Bax or Bak.'
 Shoshan-Barmatz V, Israelson A, Brdiczka D, Sheu SS.
 The voltage-dependent anion channel (VDAC): function in intracellular signalling, cell life and cell death.
 Curr Pharm Des.
 2006;12(18):2249-70.